Rings where a non-nilpotent sum of units is a unit: Introduction

-The purpose of Section~\ref{sec:affine} is to prove Theorem~\ref{thm:puncaone}, which gives a criterion for unit-additivity of an affine domain $R$ over an algebraically closed field $k$ in terms of a restriction on $k$-algebra maps from $k[t,1/t]$ to $R$.
-Along the way we investigate a connection with saturations of multiplicative sets.
+The purpose of Section~\ref{sec:affine} is to give a criterion for unit-additivity of an affine domain $R$ over an algebraically closed field $k$ in terms of a restriction on $k$-algebra maps from $k[t,1/t]$ to $R$.
+See Theorem~\ref{thm:puncaone}.
+This translates to a geometric condition for an affine scheme to be the spectrum of a \ua\ ring.
+See Theorem~\ref{thm:geom}, which says among other things that the coordinate ring of an irreducible affine variety over an algebraically closed field is \ua\ if and only if it admits no nonconstant morphisms to the punctured affine line.
+Hence, unit-additive affine rings over an algebraically closed field can be seen as a natural setting for extensions of the Fundamental Theorem of Algebra; see Remark~\ref{rem:FTA}.

+In Section~\ref{sec:elliptic}, we isolate a fairly general sort of equation, represented by a polynomial in two variables over a perfect field, which in degree 3 is the typical equation arising from the study of elliptic curves.
+We show that all rings arising from these equations are \ua\ integral domains, which are usually Dedekind domains but seldom PIDs.